danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/EmojiCategories-Article.md

 ## Transferable

-The ``EmojiCategory`` type conforms to the `Transferable` protocol, which means that it can use many native features like drag & drop, sharing, etc.
+The ``EmojiCategory`` type conforms to `Transferable`, which means that it can use native features like drag & drop, sharing, etc.

-Make sure to specify that your app supports the ``UniformTypeIdentifiers/UTType/emojiCategory`` uniform type, to use these features.
+> Important: Make sure to specify that your app supports the ``UniformTypeIdentifiers/UTType/emojiCategory`` uniform type, to make it able to use all transferable features.